A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Numerical Results

-{\it Test Setup:} The implementation of the multi-resolution discrete HB method is performed in C++.
+{\it Test Setup:} The implementation of the multi-resolution discrete HB method is performed in C++ and compiled with the Intel CC compiler.
 The GMRES algorithm is incorporated from PETSc (Portable, Extensible Toolkit for Scientific computation) libraries \cite{www:petsc} into our C++ code.
 Inner and outer iterations are solved using a GMRES algorithm with 100-iteration restart.
 In the rest of this section when we refer to GMRES iterations, we imply restarted GMRES with a restart for every 100 iterations.
 Since the preconditioned system will introduce errors in the RBF residual of the original Problem \ref{RBFI:problem}, the accuracy of the GMRES is adjusted such that the residual $\epsilon$ of the unpreconditioned RBF system is less than $10^{-3}$.
-For the results shown in Tables \ref{SRBF:table2}, \ref{SRBF:table3}, \ref{SRBF:table4} and \ref{SRBF:table5}, we show the GMRES accuracy residual.
+In Tables \ref{SRBF:table2} and \ref{SRBF:table5} the GMRES accuracy residual are reported.

-All the numerical tests with a fast summation method are performed with a single processor version of the Kernel-Independent Fast Multipole Method (KIFMM) 3D code (http://mrl.nyu.edu/ $\tilde{}$ harper/kifmm3d/documentation/index.html).
+All the numerical tests with a fast summation method are performed with a single processor version of the Kernel-Independent Fast Multipole Method (KIFMM) 3D code (http://mrl.nyu.edu/ $\sim$harper/kifmm3d/documentation/index.html).
 This code implements the algorithm described in \cite{ying2004}.
 The accuracy is set to relative medium accuracy ($10^{-6}$ to $10^{-8}$).
+In addition, all numerical timings presented in this paper are wall clock times.

-All simulations were performed on a single core on the TACC Lonestar cluster (http://www.tacc.utexas.edu/services/userguides/lonestar/).
-Each node has two processors.
-Each is a Xeon 5100 series 2.66GHz dual-core processor with a 4MB unified (Smart) L2 cache.
-Peak performance for the four cores is 42.6 GFLOPS.
+The C++ code was also compiled for a single core on the Dell Precision T7500 workstation with Linux Ubuntu 11.04, 12 core Xeon X5650 at 2.67 GHZ with 12 MB Cache.
+All results (except for the Condition number test) where performed sequentially on a single core of the same processor.
+Similar results where also observed with a single thread of Core i7 1.66 GHZ processor and on a single core of an Intel(R) Core(TM)2 Quad CPU Q9450 @2.66GHZ processor (12 MB L2 Cache).
+At some point we will make available the code for the public with instructions for compilation.

-{\it Test Examples:}
+{\bf Test Examples:}